COIG-CQIA: Quality is All You Need for Chinese Instruction Fine-tuning: Details of COIG-CQIA Curation

-\paragraph{Zhihu} is a vibrant question-and-answer platform where users can ask and answer questions on a wide range of topics, making it a comprehensive repository of knowledge and insights.
-Zhihu encourages its users to provide well-thought-out answers that are informative and reflective of expert knowledge or personal experience.
+\paragraph{Zhihu} is a comprehensive Q\&A platform where users can ask and answer questions on various topics, making it an extensive repository of knowledge and insights.
 However, the absence of a review mechanism for answers on Zhihu leads to a large volume of content that falls short of our quality standards.
-To filter low quality answers, we selected answers with more than 50 upvotes, then filtering out content containing sensitive or harmful keywords using a rule-based method.
-Subsequently, we employed GPT-4 to score the responses on a scale of 1-10, retaining those with scores above 8.
+To address this issue, we implemented a multi-step filtering process.
+Initially, we selected answers that had garnered more than 50 upvotes, which reduced our original dataset from 10 million entries to 2 million.
+We then applied a rule-based method to filter out content containing sensitive or potentially harmful keywords, further narrowing the dataset to 100K.
+Subsequently, we leveraged GPT-4 to evaluate the remaining responses on a scale of 1-10, retaining only those that scored above 8, which yield approximately 8K high-quality answers.
+In the final step, human annotators carefully reviewed and selected the top 5.6K entries, ensuring that only the highest quality, most informative content was included in our final dataset.

-\paragraph{SegmentFault} is a question-and-answer community focused on IT technology, providing Chinese developers with a high-quality platform for exchange, similar to Stack Overflow.
-In this community, users engage in asking and answering questions related to IT technology, where the questioner can accept the most useful answer.
-Additionally, community members can also upvote or comment on answers.
-Our data are collected from the contents posted before 2018, as earlier content may become outdated due to changes in programming languages or software versions.
-We then select the "accepted" answers with at least 5 upvotes.
-Furthermore, we manually review all the (question, answer) pairs to remove or modify low-quality content.
+\paragraph{SegmentFault} is IT-focused Q\&A community which is similar to Stack Overflow in its scope and purpose.
+To ensure the relevance and currency of the dataset, we concentrated on content posted after 2018, acknowledging that earlier posts might be outdated due to evolving programming languages and software versions.
+Our selection process prioritized "accepted" answers that had received a minimum of 5 upvotes, indicating community validation of their quality and usefulness.
+To further refine our dataset, we conducted a comprehensive manual review of all instruction-response pairs.